-The Bible is a holy compilation of sixty-six blessed and unique books.
-Among those books are four we refer to as the Gospels – Matthew, Mark, Luke and John.
+The Bible is a compilation of sixty-six blessed and unique books.
+Among those books are four we refer to as the Gospels – Matthew, Mark, Luke, and John.
 Each of these is an account of the earthly life and ministry of the Lord Jesus Christ.

 Some might ask, “Why do we need four Gospels and why, of all the aspects of his life, does each Gospel make sure to include the story of Christ’s resurrection?”
 These are important questions to consider.

 Why four Gospels?
-Well one very important reason is, each Gospel is an account, a telling of the life, the actions, and events of Christ.
-And each author shares his account from his own perspective.
+One very important reason is, each Gospel is an account, a telling of the life, actions, and events of Christ and each author shares his account from his own perspective.
 No two accounts are just alike.

 The four Gospels together paint a much fuller, brighter, and more detailed picture of our Lord and Savior Jesus Christ.
 Each Gospel adds to our view details of Christ’s love, His beauty, greatness, and fullness – Jesus the Messiah, our Savior, the Son of Man, the Son of God – and God.

 So, those who read all four Gospels come away with a much more detailed, fuller, and richer picture of Christ than those who only read one of the four.

 Each Gospel tells the story of Christ’s death, burial, and resurrection.
 Each one gives an account of the events of His passion.
 They each include details of the times and events that led up to His suffering, humiliation, death on the cross, entombment, and His rising from the dead.